-Improving exploring experience for visitors at the main branch of New York Public Library - Stephen A. Schwarzman Building
+Improving exploration experience for visitors at the main branch of New York Public Library - Stephen A. Schwarzman Building

 Our design process